docker/engine-sync/README.md

 ## engine-sync

-This repo serves only to hold tooling neccessary to sync moby/moby to docker/engine.
+This repo serves only to hold tooling necessary to sync moby/moby to docker/engine.

 Some background: